Catalyzing New Questions, Innovative Ideas, and Interdisciplinary Dialogue

 • Proposals should include a detailed timeline, including proposed dates for event execution.

-• Please see a helpful infographic of the program planning process to shape your proposal and gauge availability of collaborators to participate in planning.
+• Please see FAQ for the program planning process to shape your proposal and gauge availability of collaborators to participate in planning.

 Budget